-Heritage Day in South Africa, extended to Heritage month, where South Africans all over celebrate with plenty of braais aka barbecues.
-Braaing is a much-loved activity here and even my sister and I celebrate South Africa’s Braai Day spin by… well braaing.
+Heritage Day in South Africa, extended to Heritage month, where South Africans all over celebrate their heritage, and many choose to over a braai.
+Braaing is a much-loved activity in South Africa and even my sister and I celebrated our culture of East Asian foods with a braai.
 We always make a simple braai, often with chicken, lamb chops, wors (sausage) and mielies, with marshmallows afterwards.
 My favourite braai food, has to be the mielies.
 My sister created a basting of simple Asian ingredients a few years ago and we still make it at every braai.

 For 6 mielies (corn on the cob)

 - 1 Tbsp Sesame Oil

 - 2 Tbsp of thick and sweet Soya Sauce

 - 1 Tbsp of brown sugar

 - Steam/cook your corn on the cob

 - Arrange the corn onto a hot braai